 The Dialog Token field is defined in 9.4.1.12 (Dialog Token field) and set by the requesting sensing STA.

-The Measurement Setup ID Information field is TBD.
+The Measurement Setup ID Information field is used to indicate the identifier of the sensing measurement setup to be terminated.
+The format of the Measurement Setup ID Information field is shown in Figure 9-xxxx (Measurement Setup ID Information field format).